jennevv/GPyTorchWrapper/README.md

 python pt2ts.py -i model.pth -o model.ts -c config.yaml
 ```

-This model will output the predictions and the uncertainty of the model.
+This model will be able to output the predictions and the uncertainty of the model for a given set of inputs x.
 ```python
 import torch